-The company said the drillship has been sold to a European drilling company, without sharing the identity of the buyer.
+The company said the drillship had been sold to a European drilling company, without sharing the identity of the buyer.
 The delivery is scheduled for the first quarter of 2023.

 The drillship was originally ordered by Ocean Rig in 2014.
 After agreeing on the newbuild rig delivery delays with Samsung in 2016, the drilling firm was then bought by Transocean in 2018, and Transocean then in 2019 canceled orders for two drillships originally ordered by Ocean Rig - the Ocean Rig Santorini and Ocean Rig Crete.

-According to Korea Herald, the sale for the price for the drillship is $245 million.
+According to the Korea Herald, the sale price for the drillship is $245 million.
 Samsung Heavy said the buyer must confirm the delivery date by October 15, 2022.
 Samsung said the sale would reduce maintenance costs and bolster its liquidity.

 The South Korean company confirmed that the drillship was delivered to Saipem last month.